qinglian1105/playwright_multitasking_demo_01/README.md

 <br>
 Obviously, except for the method of Synchronous, the other three are more than 2 times faster.
 The python code writing or style within this project may not be the most efficient.<br>
 In addition, the conditions at different points in time, such as the number of times the server that is accessed at the same time, may have different impacts.<br>
-To sum up, the other three methods are almost as fast, and the time difference is pretty small.
+To sum up, the other three methods are almost as fast, and the time difference is pretty small.<br><br>
+( Dockerizing Playwright For Web Scraping, please refer to Dockerfile and docker-compose.yml )

 <br><br><br>

 ---